 Mediterranean Studies Orientation Seminars

 Brian Catlos and Sharon Kinoshita offer 1- or 2-day orientations on Mediterranean Studies pedagogy and research for faculty and graduate students.
-If you are interested in hosting an Orientation Seminar, contact the Co-Directors email@example.com for further information.
+If you are interested in hosting an Orientation Seminar, contact the Co-Directors at email@example.com for further information.